usnistgov/BF/content/en/Info/BF Classes/_CDS/CPH.md

 	</tr>
 	<tr>
 			<td>Specification Bug</td>
-	<td>Specification Bug type – Defect in the design of the operation – proper operands over an improper operation.
+	<td>Specification Bug type – Defect in the metadata or algorithm of the operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Hardcoded Key </td>